Cut Gem Bespoke Gems

 Moss Tourmaline - Smithsonian Bar

-'Smithsonian Bar', design by Jeff Graham
+'Smithsonian Bar', design by Jeff Graham - video.

 Hot Pink Sapphire- Hanami - 花見